just-another-downer/landgrid-support/_articles/bookmark-a-property.md

 title: Bookmark a Property
 ---

 You can quickly and easily save properties with landgrid.com to look at later; we call them bookmarks.
 You have access to bookmarks with any paid landgrid.com account.
+To watch a video on bookmarking, [click here!](https://youtu.be/uz-T-F9ld84)

 To bookmark a property, first click on it in the map.
 The selected property will be highlighted in purple; a sidebar opens with any base data that we have on the property, including its address.
 At the top right corner of this sidebar is a purple button labeled 'Actions'; click this, then 'Add Bookmark', and you'll have bookmarked your first property!